1967, Italy. Directed by Tinto Brass

 But before all that, before Salon Kitty redirected his career toward sex films and before Caligula became the most infamous movie in the world, Tinto Brass was just another idealistic young director looking to capture the zeitgeist of the 1960s.
 His 1967 film Deadly Sweet was inspired and influenced by Antonioni’s Blow-Up but also markedly different.
 For one, it lacks that film’s sense of disillusionment.
 It also lacks that film’s self-control.
-Deadly Sweet is experimental but still commercial.
+Deadly Sweet ( Col cuore in gola) is experimental but still commercial.
 Bleak but still bubbly and colorful.
 Tinto Brass seems to think that Swinging London is still, you know, swinging.
 Thus he turns in a decidedly less somber film despite its downbeat conclusion.
 It has as much in common with Mario Bava’s The Girl Who Knew Too Much as it does Blow-Up.
 It’s often sold as a giallo, but that is really stretching the definition of the genre.
 Blow-Up was barely maybe giallo, and Deadly Sweet is one further removed.
 It has elements that would become common tropes of giallo (amateur sleuths, people acting weird, a fascination with the world of art and fashion, murder), but then so does Charade, and few people argue that Charade should be considered a giallo.
 But then, casting a wide net when it comes to defining genres usually benefits said genre, or invalidates the concept of genre altogether, either of which is a satisfactory result.

 Based very loosely on a giallo novel by Sergio Donati (Brass apparently wasn’t that big a fan of the book), Deadly Sweet begins in a lively Soho club where struggling actor Bernard (Jean-Louis Trintignant, who went on to bigger acclaim in Bernardo Bertolucci’s The Conformist) is checking out beautiful young Jane (Ewa Aulin, in the weird sort-of giallo Death Laid an Egg and the infamous star-studded disaster Candy a year later).
 Jane and her brother Jerome are making the most of London nightlife while trying to get over the death of their father and the fact that their mother Martha (Vira Silenti, Fellini’s I Vitelloni as well as the fantastic sword and sandal fantasy The Witch’s Curse) is catting around with a sleazy art dealer.
 Bored with the dance floor, Bernard wanders around the club and stumbles upon a dead body; murdered, obviously.
 Standing over the body is Jane, insisting that she had nothing to do with it.
 Deadly Sweet might not quite be giallo, but the two do what any giallo couple does when they discover a body: they try to solve the murder themselves.
 Jane is sure it has something to do with a blackmail and a mysterious photo connected to her mother.
 Bernard seems to have nothing better to do, and since Jane is beautiful, he’s happy to go along for the ride even when it results in his getting accosted by armed thugs (including future Darth Vader, David Prowse), chased all over London, shot at, and in a surprisingly grueling scene, having his eyelashes yanked out.